5 Steps to Help Determine Harvest Order

 As you harvest, observe your weed control success from the combine.
 Make note of escaped weeds that have put on seed heads so that you can manage them for next year’s crop.
 Consider taking a basal stalk nitrate test after physiological maturity but prior to harvest.
 This could help you monitor nitrogen levels in your corn plants this year and determine if they were sufficient.
 Add this information to your scorecard at the end of the season to make better adjustments when planning for next year.

 Take advantage of the tools available to help you determine harvest order.
 Your local WinField United retailer can also help you prioritize your fields.

 This article was originally published in August 2020 and was updated in August 2021.

 All photos are either the property of WinField United or used with permission.

 © 2021 WinField United.
 Important: Before use always read and follow label instructions.
 Crop performance is dependent on several factors many of which are beyond the control of WinField United, including without limitation, soil type, pest pressures, agronomic practices and weather conditions.
 Growers are encouraged to consider data from multiple locations, over multiple years, and to be mindful of how such agronomic conditions could impact results.
-R7 and WinField are trademarks of WinField United.
+WinField are trademarks of WinField United.
 All other trademarks are the property of their respective owners